derrickaw/Campus_Evacuation/README.md

 ###Software Implementation:
 We will use SimPy to handle the simulation portion of the project.
 SimPy will handle the events and resources used in the simulation based on timestamps.
+Also, since the simulation must be stochastic, i.e., use random numbers to model unpredictable elements of the system.
+We will be using an existing random number generator library and then validating the random number generator using a suitable statistical test.

 ### Simplifications: